chombo-discharge/chombo-discharge/doc/sphinx/source/PlasmaEngine.rst

 .. literalinclude:: links/plasma_engine.options

 Most options here are self-explanatory.
 However, we explicitly mention a few that may not be immediately clear.
 Firstly, ``geometry_only`` is a special option that *only* generates the geometry.
 It will be written to an HDF5 file whose name depends on ``output_directory`` and ``output_names``.
 When you develop your applications, it is often convenient to set this one to *true*, since this will skip a bunch of initialization stages (such as solving the Poisson equation, for example).
 It allows for quick debugging of your geometry.
+See chapter :ref:`Chap:ControllingOutput` to see where simulation files are placed.
+Furthermore, since generating the geometric information is a non-negligible work load, you may choose to write the geometric information to an HDF5 file by enable ``write_ebis``.
+This will write the finest level information to a file, which you can later read using ``read_ebis``.

 The ``restart`` flag allows you to restart a simulation from a certain checkpoint step.
 See :ref:`Chap:RestartingSimulations` for details.